-The sub-tab allows you to generate various traffic tops for the selected Sensor(s).
+This sub-tab allows you to generate various traffic tops for the selected Sensor(s).
 The Top Generator parameter from the Sensor configuration enables or disables data collection for various Sensor tops.

-- Top Type Select a top type: - Talkers The hosts from your network that send or receive the most traffic for the selected decoder.
-Available only when the Top Generator parameter from the Sensor configuration is set to "Basic". - IP Groups The IP groups that send or receive the most traffic for the selected decoder.
-Available only when the Top Generator parameter from the Sensor configuration is set to "Basic". - External IPs The external IPs that send or receive the most traffic for the selected decoder.
-Available when the Top Generator parameter from the Sensor configuration is set to "Extended" or "Full". - Autonomous Systems The autonomous systems that send or receive the most traffic.
-Available only when the Top Generator parameter from the Sensor configuration is set to "Extended" or "Full". - Countries The countries that send or receive the most traffic.
-Available when the Top Generator parameter from the Sensor configuration is set to "Extended" or "Full". - TCP Ports The most-used TCP ports.
-Available when the Top Generator parameter from the Sensor configuration is set to "Basic". - UDP Ports The most-used UDP ports.
-Available when the Top Generator parameter from the Sensor configuration is set to "Basic". - IP Protocols The most-used IP protocols.
-Available when the Top Generator parameter from the Sensor configuration is set to "Basic". - IP Versions The most-used IP versions: IPv4 or IPv6.
-Available when the Top Generator parameter from the Sensor configuration is set to "Basic". - Decoder The decoder that analyzes the type of traffic that interests you. - Direction The direction of traffic, Inbound or Outbound. - Group Sensors When unchecked, each Sensor generates a different top.
+- Top Type Select a top type: - Talkers Hosts from your network that send or receive the most traffic for the selected decoder.

+Available only when the Top Generator parameter from the Sensor configuration is set to "Basic".

+- IP Groups IP groups that send or receive the most traffic for the selected decoder.
+Available only when the Top Generator parameter from the Sensor configuration is set to "Basic". - External IPs External IPs that send or receive the most traffic for the selected decoder.
+Available when the Top Generator parameter from the Sensor configuration is set to "Extended" or "Full". - Autonomous Systems Autonomous systems that send or receive the most traffic.
+Available only when the Top Generator parameter from the Sensor configuration is set to "Extended" or "Full". - Countries Countries that send or receive the most traffic.
+Available when the Top Generator parameter from the Sensor configuration is set to "Extended" or "Full". - TCP Ports Most-used TCP ports.
+Available when the Top Generator parameter from the Sensor configuration is set to "Basic". - UDP Ports Most-used UDP ports.
+Available when the Top Generator parameter from the Sensor configuration is set to "Basic". - IP Protocols Most-used IP protocols.
+Available when the Top Generator parameter from the Sensor configuration is set to "Basic". - IP Versions Most-used IP versions: IPv4 or IPv6.
+Available when the Top Generator parameter from the Sensor configuration is set to "Basic". - Decoder Select the decoder that analyzes the type of traffic that interests you. - Direction Direction of traffic, Inbound or Outbound. - Group Sensors When unchecked, each Sensor generates a different top.
 When checked, all selected Sensors generate a single top with combined data. - DNS When checked, it enables reverse DNS resolution for IP addresses.
 It may slow down generating tops for Talkers and External IPs.

-You can increase the number of top records and change the available decoders in the Storage & Graphs Configuration (see page 13).
+You can increase the number of top records and change the available decoders in Configuration " General Settings " Graphs & Storage, see page 13.

 Generating tops for many Sensors and long time frames may take minutes.
-If the page timeouts, increase the max_execution_time parameter from php.ini.
+If the report page timeouts, increase the max execution time parameter from php.ini.